xaviorlewis/tiktokNewspaper/README.md

 ***The Knowledge Tribune***
-This project is a self-portrait created from the transcriptions of my favorite TikTok videos.
+This project is a self-portrait created from the transcriptions of my past liked TikTok videos.
 The transcriptions are displayed in the format of an online newspaper, creating a unique and creative representation of my digital self.

 **How It Works**
 To create this self-portrait, I went through my liked videos on TikTok and transcribed them into text files.
 Each text file contains the transcript of a single video, along with the video's title and a link to the original TikTok.
-I then used a script to convert the text files into HTML files in the format of an online newspaper.
+I then used a script to convert the text files into HTML sections in the format of an online newspaper.